aaron-c-jones/tahamonfared.github.io/_posts/2017-10-24-R-Tips-and-Tricks.md

 Taha Monfared
 October 24, 2017

 There are some tricky stuff in R you need to remember.
-I will need to update this post as these stuff come up.
+I will update this post.

+**Passing text to functions as variables**

 If you want to pass on a text to be converted to a function in R you will need to do so in this way: